bballant/essays/Software-Engineering-Aphorisms.md

 _The last 10% of the project takes 90% of the time._

+This breakdown is worse if you're trying to get the first version out:

+_Shipping V1 is almost impossible._

+And sometimes it takes backtracking on weeks of work.
+But we celebrate deleting code because we know:

+_Software development is a (non-linear) process._

-Finally, my very favorite comes from yet another former boss:
+Finally, my very favorite aphorism comes from yet another former boss:

 _More typing leads to more bugs._